Install, using pip (recommended) pip install BarcodeFinder --user # Initiliaze with Internet # Windows python -m BarcodeFinder init # Linux and MacOS python3 -m BarcodeFinder init # Run # Windows python -m BarcodeFinder # Linux and MacOS python3 -m BarcodeFinder

 300 (bp).
 Note this limits the PCR product's length instead of the

 -tmax [length]: The maximum product length (include primer).

 The "-tmin" and "-tmax" are used to screen primer candidates.
 It uses BLAST results to set the location of primers on each template sequence and calculates the average lengths of the products.
 Because of the variance of species, the same locus may have different lengths in different species, plus with the stretching of the alignment that gaps were added during the aligning, please consider adding some margins for these two options.

 For instance, if a user wants the amplified length to be smaller than 800 and greater than 500, s/he could consider setting "-tmin" to 550 and "-tmax" to 750.

 For a taxon that is not very large and includes few fragments, BarcodeFinder can finish the task in minutes.
-For a large taxon (such as the Asteraceae family or the whole class of the Poales) and multiple fragments (such as the chloroplast genomes), the time to complete may be one hour or more on a PC or laptop.
+For a large taxon (such as the Asteraceae family or the whole class of the Poales) containing multiple fragments (such as the chloroplast genomes), the time to complete may be one hour or more on a PC or laptop.

-Release history Release notifications
+Release history Release notifications | RSS feed

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.